chimpy-me/chimpy-me.github.io/_posts/2023-11-22-monkey-around-with-ml-part2-semantic_search.md

 - "2021: A Year of Space Exploration"

 The last two do not contain any of the literal search terms in the query, so they may be missed entirely even though they may still offer significant value to the user.

+Using semantic searching, all four of these articles would likely be returned to the user as they're all semantically similar -- the fact that they don't all share the same keywords doesn't matter with this approach.

 ## How is Semantic Search Performed?